ventus-ag/documentation/content/products/compute/connect-linux-vm.md

 This newly added rule will allow access to the TCP port 22 on the all VMs in the created Firewall over the public Internet, but if you want to allow access only on the one selected VM, you need to specify *IP of this VM / 32* in the field named *Remote IP prefix* - example is shown below:

 ![](../../../assets/images/conn-lin/6.png?width=35pc&classes=border,shadow)

+After this wee need to add this configured Firewall to our Virtual Machine.

 **To add this newly created Firewall to our Virtual Machine, do the following:**
 - open the *Virtual Machines page* - for this select the **Virtual Machines** from the VIRTUAL DATACENTER block: